hmxmilohax/Guitar-Hero-II-Deluxe-Unified/README.md

 GH2DXu for PS2 WILL require the following:
 - Python
 - Access to a CMD prompt
-- A "Legally" aquired copy of stock GH2 for the Playstation 2 -ImgBurn (any other tool that lets you make a ISO from a folder will work, but will not apply to the following instructions)
+- A copy of stock GH2 for the Playstation 2 (ISO) -ImgBurn (any other tool that lets you make a ISO from a folder will work, but will not apply to the following instructions)

 1. Extract your copy of GH2 from its ISO (Disc Image file) container.
 The files should be in a folder that looks like this: